 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (b) Captain of the Port.
-As used in this section, Captain of the Port means the Commanding Officer of the Marine Safety Office Wilmington, NC, or any Coast Guard commissioned, warrant, or petty officer who has been authorized to act on her behalf.
+Captain of the Port means the Commanding Officer of the Marine Safety Office Wilmington, NC, or any Coast Guard commissioned, warrant, or petty officer who has been authorized to act on her behalf.

 (c) Regulations.
 (1) All persons are required to comply with the general regulations governing security zones in 33 CFR 165.33.